 My saving grace is that I’ve been blessed with one child who will eat literally anything I pack in his lunch box, even if it’s not his favorite, and another whose appetite is that of a sparrow.
 And until I can trust them to make their own lunches (which I hope is soon), “peanut butter & whatever” it is.

 *I’m very fortunate that neither of my kids are allergic to peanut butter, and I feel for the kids who are (and the parents of those kids).
-But I suppose that these sandwiches would work just as well with Sunny Butter!
+But I suppose that these sandwiches would work just as well with Sunny Butter or some other such substitute!